anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 In general, the privacy considerations of {{RFC8995}} apply for BRSKI-PRM also.
 Further privacy aspects need to be considered for:

-* the introduction of the additional component registrar-agent
+* the introduction of the additional component Registrar-Agent
-* potentially no transport layer security between registrar-agent and pledge
+* potentially no transport layer security between Registrar-Agent and pledge

-{{exchanges_uc2_1}} describes to optional apply TLS to protect the communication between the registrar-agent and the pledge.
+{{exchanges_uc2_1}} describes to optional apply TLS to protect the communication between the Registrar-Agent and the pledge.
 The following is therefore applicable to the communication without the TLS protection.

-The credential used by the registrar-agent to sign the data for the pledge SHOULD NOT contain any personal information.
+The credential used by the Registrar-Agent to sign the data for the pledge SHOULD NOT contain any personal information.
 Therefore, it is recommended to use an LDevID certificate associated with the commissioning device instead of an LDevID certificate associated with the service technician operating the device.
 This avoids revealing potentially included personal information to Registrar and MASA.

-The communication between the pledge and the registrar-agent is performed over plain HTTP.
+The communication between the pledge and the Registrar-Agent is performed over plain HTTP.
 Therefore, it is subject to disclosure by a Dolev-Yao attacker (an "oppressive observer"){{onpath}}.
 Depending on the requests and responses, the following information is disclosed.

 * the Pledge product-serial-number is contained in the trigger message for the PVR and in all responses from the pledge.
   This information reveals the identity of the devices being bootstrapped and allows deduction of which products an operator is using in their environment.
-  As the communication between the pledge and the registrar-agent may be realized over wireless link, this information could easily be eavesdropped, if the wireless network is unencrypted.
+  As the communication between the pledge and the Registrar-Agent may be realized over wireless link, this information could easily be eavesdropped, if the wireless network is unencrypted.
   Even if the wireless network is encrypted, if it uses a network-wide key, then layer-2 attacks (ARP/ND spoofing) could insert an on-path observer into the path.
 * the Timestamp data could reveal the activation time of the device.
 * the Status data of the device could reveal information about the current state of the device in the domain network.